GRF

 The longer one worries about something, the bigger the worry gets.
 So, the sooner they take some kind of action, the better.
 And yet, I will bet you Taylor Swift tickets no one will disagree, but few will really take the action.
 Right?
 Well, maybe.

-What do we advise them?
+What do we advise you?

 The Major Risks

 What we’ve just described is the effect of polarization.
-And World Economic Forum, in its Global Risks Report 2024, features societal polarization among the top three risks over both the current and two-year time horizons, and in top ten over the longer term.
+And the World Economic Forum, in its Global Risks Report 2024, features societal polarization among the top three risks over both the current and two-year time horizons, and in top ten over the longer term.

 Do I need to say Romania is no exception?
 We’re familiar with hacking, even in worst-case movie-like scenarios, such as in public hospitals or the Parliament; with deep fakes, misinformation, fake news and cyber wars.
 As this is the two-way mirror crisis & opportunity form: not just that there’s an opportunity in every crisis, as they offer a great setup for real change and evolution, but many opportunities bring unforeseen crises.
 Looking at you, AI.